Towards Robust ResNet: A Small Step but A Giant Leap: Towards Robust ResNet

-As observed by \cite{2018arXiv180511604S}, $\Bar{\sigma}$ tends to be large, thus BN gives the positive effect of constraining the explosive back-propagated information (Eq.~\eqref{one_block_judge_depth}).
-However, when networks go deeper, $\Bar{\sigma}$ tends to be highly uncontrolled in practice, and the back-propagated information is still accumulated over the depth and can again blow up.
-For example, Figure~\ref{judge_depth} (Section~\ref{exp:training-robust}) shows that, when we train depth-110 ResNet on \textit{CIFAR-10} and depth-49 ResNet on \textit{AG-NEWS}, the performance is significantly worse compared to their shallower counterparts.
-Thus, a reduced $h$ can serve to re-constrain the explosive back-propagated information.
-Hence, even without BN, reducing $h$ can also serve to stabilize the training procedure.
-In other words, our reduced $h$ offers enhanced robustness even without BN.
-We carry out experiments supporting this observation in Section \ref{section:judge_small_h_without_BN}.
+As observed in~\cite{2018arXiv180511604S}, $\sigma$ tends to be large.
+So, BN has the effect of constraining the explosive backpropagated information~\eqref{one_block_judge_depth}.
+However, as a ResNet grows deeper, $\sigma$ tends to be highly uncontrollable in practice and the backpropagated information still accumulates over a large depth and can once again blow up.
+For example, Fig.~\ref{vis:judge_gradients_and_weights} shows that its gradients are very large and unstable in early training iterations (red line).
+As a result, when a deep ResNet is trained on the CIFAR-10 or AG-NEWS dataset, its performance is much worse than that of its shallower counterparts, as shown in Fig.~\ref{fig:judge_depth} (red line).
+In contrast, Fig.~\ref{vis:judge_gradients_and_weights} also shows that a reduced $h$ can serve to re-constrain the explosive backpropagated information (blue line).
+In fact, even without BN, reducing $h$ can still serve to stabilize the training procedure.